MiraGeoscience/simpeg-drivers/README-dev.rst

 and select the desired environment from the list (the one in the ``.conda-env`` folder):

     ..  image:: devtools/images/pycharm-set_conda_env_as_interpreter.png
-        :alt: PyCharm: Set conda environment as interpreter
+        :alt: PyCharm: Set Conda environment as interpreter
         :align: center
         :width: 80%

 Then you can check the list of installed packages in the ``Packages`` table.
-You should see **simpeg-drivers** and its dependencies.
+You should see this source package and its dependencies.
 Make sure to turn off the ``Use Conda Package Manager`` option to see also the packages installed through pip:

     ..  image:: devtools/images/pycharm-list_all_conda_packages.png